AdamCSmithCWS/GWWA_Integrated_trend/README.md

 ### To Do

-1. Potentially examine the change in habitat using similar methods to the [Betts et al.](https://doi.org/10.1038/s41559-022-01737-8)paper.
+1. Examine the change in habitat using similar methods to the [Betts et al.](https://doi.org/10.1038/s41559-022-01737-8)paper.

 ## Models

 There are two key models being explored here.
-Both models account for the different observation processes in the BBS and the GWWA surveys.
+Both models account for the different observation processes in the BBS and the GWWA surveys, as well as site- and observer-level variation in counts.

 1. A spatially explicit, site-level trend model that uses recent (15-20 years) data from the BBS and the GWWA surveys to estimate trends and relative abundances at each site (BBS route, and GWWA quad).
 This site-level model lends itself very well to understanding and estimating the drivers of site-level trends (e.g., post-hoc analyses of factors that are associated with site-level trends, and site-level covariates of trends incorporated into the main model, like Betts et al.).